Skip to main content

 How Does the Genetic Information Nondiscrimination Act Apply?

 GINA presents the most direct challenge to the practice of spousal health screenings.
-GINA was enacted to protect individuals from discrimination based on their in both health insurance and employment.
+GINA was enacted to protect individuals from discrimination based on their genetic information in both health insurance and employment.
 Genetic information is defined broadly to include not only an individual’s genetic tests but also the manifestation of a disease or disorder in family members, which includes a spouse.

 The law attempts to resolve this conflict with a specific rule.
 While employers are permitted to offer incentives for a spouse to provide health information through a wellness screening, GINA’s protections remain in place.
 An employer cannot penalize an individual for refusing to provide genetic information specifically.